kim-nicolasora/kim-nicolasora/README.md

-- 👋 Hi, I’m @kim-nicolasora
+- 👋 Hi, I’m @kim-nicolasora!
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... being interesting!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... a lot!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... love!
-- 📫 How to reach me ...
+- 📫 How to reach me ... my email!

 <!---
 kim-nicolasora/kim-nicolasora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.